 Do I actually need this product? reducing the amount of items we purchase will reduce your carbon footprint and waste output.

 Watch out for greenwashing - see below for an explanation - be careful of product trickery - does that biodegradable plastic bag really break down?

 Am I contributing to a circular economy by purchasing this product? - see below for an explanation - purchasing items that can be recycled or even better, those made from recycled materials, is essential to support those industries and will help to save our planet's resources and give people sustainable jobs.

 Can I get this from an Op shop? (i.e. Salvos, Vinnies, Lifeline) I love Op shopping - buying second hand is a great way to save our natural resources and if you're worried about germs from someone else, just give it a good wash!

-For years we have not been fully responsible for our own waste.
-Just chuck it in the bin.
-That lack of responsibility has caused disastrous impacts on our oceans and wildlife.
-Yet still to this day, just look outside and you will see rubbish in our street.
+For years we have not taken responsibility for our own waste.
+Just throw it in the bin - out of site out of mind.
+This lack of responsibility has caused disastrous impacts on our oceans and wildlife.
+Yet still to this day, just look outside and you will see rubbish in the street.
 Why?
 What do you think we should do about it?
 Submit an idea at the Get in touch section below!